nilearn/nilearn/doc/connectivity/region_extraction.rst

 Brain maps using Dictionary Learning
 ====================================

-Here, we use :class:`DictLearning`, a multi subject model to decompose previously fetched multi subjects datasets into functionally defined maps.
-We do this by setting the parameters in the object and calling fit on the functional filenames without necessarily converting each filename to Nifti1Image object.
+Here, we use :class:`DictLearning`, a multi subject model to decompose multi subjects fMRI datasets into functionally defined maps.
+We do this by setting the parameters in the object and calling fit on the filenames of datasets without necessarily converting each file to Nifti1Image object.

 .. literalinclude:: ../../examples/03_connectivity/plot_extract_regions_canica_maps.py